An excerpt from the above linked-to blog post by Off Guardian follows:

 Let’s suppose that WP’s management is working with the police state, the way Silicon Valley does.
 (Peter Thiel, an original founder of PayPal, today is a happy Trump supporter and Chairman of the vile Palantir.)
 That could mean anything.
 That could explain why Off Guardian is having technical difficulties.
 And perhaps the technical difficulties, created by idle hands (toward useful activity) in the Devil’s workshop, were actually a sign of things to come.

 “Wikileaks isn’t the only former ally that has now turned on Omidyar’s quarter billion dollar journalism project.
 Members of the Anonymous hacker collective have launched a campaign to encourage readers to pirate copies of Greenwald’s new book about the Edward Snowden leaks.
 Anonymous’ beef centers around Greenwald joining forces with Omidyar who they hold partly responsible for the “PayPal 14″ case.”
 (Regarding that case, Ignore what the major media say about the “attack” on PayPal’s operation and about the character of the participants.
 This was nothing more than civil disobedience, no different than a harmless sit-in at a politician’s office or something.
 No computers were damaged.
 No information compromised.
-Business was simply held up for a period of time.)
+Business, in one small area, was simply held up for a period of time.)

 About the PayPal 14, RT News noted: “The US Justice Department pursued felony charges against 14 individuals alleged to have participated in a distributed denial-of-service attack against PayPal in late 2010 after the website stopped processing donations to the anti-secrecy group WikiLeaks due to the organization’s publication of classified State Dept. diplomatic cables.”
 (See “Greenwald’s book tour draws ire from Anonymous hactivists.”)